SajjadPSavoji/gpu_watcher/README.md

 # gpu_watcher
-Contains code to keep your GPUs occupied when they are not in use.
+Keeps your GPUs occupied when they are not in use.

 ## Install & Run